jkutner/minecraft-buildpack/README.md

 pvp=false
 ```

 After creating or modifying these files, you must run `pack build` again (in the same directory as the files to modified).
+See the [example directory](https://github.com/jkutner/minecraft-buildpack/tree/master/example) for a more complete setup.

 ### ngrok